libbymiller/zamia_listening_pi/README.md

     sudo dpkg -i libttspico-utils_1.0+git20130326-3_armhf.deb

 <a href="https://twitter.com/Gooofy">Günter Bartsch</a> - who runs [zamia.org](zamia.org), which is where all this work came from - used to build the raspian packages but can't right now - I've included the ones you
-need in this repo, apart from kaldi-chain-zamia-speech [which you need to download from dropbox](https://www.dropbox.com/transfer/AAAAADYHFQTdVbYixPNTKhTA-b0yc44nIh3pUPQP9QLjZ9p6YhddQ2w) because it's 431MB, and [started but not finished some build instructions](https://github.com/libbymiller/zamia_listening_pi/blob/master/notes_on_building_debs.md).
+need in this repo, apart from kaldi-chain-zamia-speech [which you need to download from dropbox](https://www.dropbox.com/transfer/AAAAADYHFQTdVbYixPNTKhTA-b0yc44nIh3pUPQP9QLjZ9p6YhddQ2w) because it's 431MB.

+(I've also and started but not finished some [build instructions](https://github.com/libbymiller/zamia_listening_pi/blob/master/notes_on_building_debs.md).)

     sudo dpkg -i libkaldi-asr_5.4.248-3_armhf.deb
     sudo dpkg -i kaldi-chain-zamia-speech-en_20190609-1_armhf.deb